 In Perez-Alarcon v.
 Lee, 2013 BCSC 408 (CanLII), the black box was retrieved and the measurements were able to determine the following:

 The “black box” data is consistent with Mr. Lee slowing to 66-68 kph 3 seconds before the collision, 64-66 kph 2 seconds before the collision, 62-64 kph 1 second before the collision, then Mr. Lee slamming on his brakes and hitting the pedestrian at a speed in the range of 52-54 kph.

 The engineer compared his calculations recovered from the data from the black box of the Defendant’s car and based on speed, and police measurements, it was determined that the Plaintiff pedestrian was “probably in the unmarked crosswalk at impact.”

 In Gorman v.
 Meghji, 2018 BCSC 1904 (CanLii) the data extrapolated from the black box of the two vehicles in this horrific crash assisted the court with the analysis of fault, and based on the data retrieved, the emergency vehicle involved in this crash was held 80% at fault, while the civilian driver was only held 20% at fault.

 “..both vehicles had Airbag Control Modules (“ACMs”) that were imaged and analyzed.
 These are the “black boxes” in a vehicle’s airbag system that record and preserve valuable information about the speed, acceleration and deceleration of a vehicle shortly before impact.
 I have considered that evidence along with the evidence of the expert witnesses called by the parties.
 After summarizing the evidence I set out my findings of fact and my conclusions on liability based on application of the relevant law.

-To learn more about the Black Box see the following video prepared by Kodsi Forensic Engineering:
+To learn more about the Black Box see the following resources prepared by Kodsi Forensic Engineering: